-As per Section 139 of the GST Bill 2017, every person registered under any of the earlier manner as may be prescribed.
+As per Section 139 of the GST Bill 2017, every person registered under any of the earlier laws and having a valid PAN shall be issued a certificate of registration on a provisional basis in such form and manner as may be prescribed.

-The certificate of registration shall be granted on a final basis by the Central/State Government in
+The certificate of registration shall be granted on a final basis by the Central/State Government in manner as may be prescribed.